How to go to a Gospel Mass in Harlem, New York City

 Sunday Gospel Mass Tour

-The Sunday gospel mass tour is very interesting because it allows you to walk through the Harlem neighbourhood with a specialized guide on the busiest day of the week.
-You'll also attend an original gospel mass that will make you feel like a real Harlem citizen, and if you want your experience to be as complete as possible, you'll be able to enjoy brunch at an African-American restaurant.
+The Sunday gospel mass tour is very interesting because it allows you to tour the Harlem neighbourhood with a specialized guide on the busiest day of the week.
+In addition, you will attend an original gospel mass that will make you feel like a real Harlem citizen and, if you want your experience to be as complete as possible, you can enjoy a brunch in an African-American restaurant.

-An ideal way to learn all about what happened during the 70s and 80s, when Harlem was the cultural and political capital of black New York.
+An ideal place to learn all about what happened during the 70s and 80s, when Harlem was the cultural and political capital of black New York.

 Wednesday Gospel Mass Tour

 The Wednesday gospel mass tour is the same experience as the Sunday gospel mass tour.
-For about 4 hours you will get to know the Harlem neighbourhood in depth by walking through the streets on a Wednesday morning to get to know the neighbourhood in its daily rhythm.
+For about 4 hours you will get an in-depth look at the Harlem neighbourhood by walking the streets on a Wednesday morning to experience the neighbourhood in its daily rhythm.

 You'll learn about the history of this culturally rich neighbourhood from an expert guide, get to know its most emblematic landmarks and experience the unforgettable experience of attending a gospel mass.
-You can also choose to add lunch to your tour and sample traditional African-American soul food at a restaurant.
+You can also choose to add lunch to your tour and enjoy traditional African-American food from the South of the United States, "soul food", in a restaurant.

 Tips for attending a gospel mass in Harlem

 Remember that there is a dress code for attending a gospel service in New York: avoid shorts and tank tops.
 After all, you are visiting a gathering place of a spiritual congregation.
-Because of this, you probably won't be able to take photos and you will be asked to make a donation during the service.
+Therefore, you probably won't be able to take photos and you will be asked to make a donation during the service.

 2. Be aware of the duration

-A gospel mass in New York usually lasts around two hours, but the programme is not set and the duration always depends on the participation of the congregation.
+A gospel service in New York usually lasts around two hours, but the programme is not set and the length always depends on the participation of the congregation.
 In any case, the tour only takes you to the gospel mass for one hour.

 3. Be on time

-Be aware that if you do not go to the service as part of a tour, you will have to wait in line to get in, which may result in you not getting to see the service.
+Please note that if you do not go to the service as part of a tour, you will have to wait in line to get in and may not get to see the service.
 So if you decide to go on your own, make sure you get to the church in advance.
-This post on gospel mass times will help you.
+This post on gospel mass times will help.

 Also, something that has become a growing problem in recent years is that there are congregations that put on shows recreating gospel masses for tourists, but there is nothing authentic about them.
 The tours I recommend will take you to see genuine gospel masses in either Harlem or the Bronx, but if you decide to visit Harlem on your own, beware of falling into a tourist trap.